Types of Equity Release (2025)

-Main equity release plans include lifetime mortgages and home reversion schemes, offering different features for diverse financial needs.
+The two main types of equity release plans include lifetime mortgages and home reversion schemes, each offering different features for diverse financial needs.

 This article contains tops tips from our experts, backed by in-depth research.